feathers-plus/generator-feathers-plus/docs/guide/README.md

 }
 ```

-Feathers Models can default the `type` properties, so you can write more concisely:
+Feathers Models defaults the `type` property to `string`, so you can write more concisely:
 ```javascript
 const productJsonSchema = {
     properties: {